 Harris received many awards and honors for her professional and community contributions, including VCU’s Presidential Medallion.
 She was cited for her leadership in establishing the first‐ever, long‐range strategic plan for VCU.
 The university also awarded her with the Presidential Award for Community Multicultural Enrichment and the Riese‐Mellon Award.
 Harris received honorary degrees from the College of William & Mary, the University of Richmond and Virginia Union University, and was recognized as Educator of the Year by the Richmond Chapter of the National Coalition of Black Women.
 In honor of Harris’s longstanding leadership, service and contributions to VCU, a campus building, Grace E. Harris Hall, was dedicated in her honor in 2007.
 The Virginia General Assembly passed House Joint Resolution No. 513 in 2012, commending Grace Edmondson Harris.
 She received the John Jasper Trailblazer Award in 2014.
 Harris was also inducted into Omicron Delta Kappa, a national leadership honor society in 2014, joining other leadership luminaries, including Margaret Thatcher, Jimmy Carter, Shirley Chisholm, George H.W.
 Bush, Hillary Rodham Clinton and Tim Kaine.
 In 2015, Harris received an honorary doctorate from the College of William & Mary.
 In addition, Harris was inducted into Richmond Times-Dispatch Person of the Year Hall of Fame for lifetime achievements in the region.

-Harris is survived by her husband, James “Dick” Harris and their two children who continue her legacy — one as a social worker and the other through employment at VCU.
+Harris was married to James “Dick” Harris.
+They are survived by their two children who continue her legacy — one as a social worker and the other through employment at VCU.
 Harris has one grandson, of whom she was most proud.
 He is an alum of William & Mary and Virginia Commonwealth University.

 The hallmark of leadership is seen in those moments of pride and progress that come forward from inclusion of others."